mcrapet/plowshare-module-mega/README.md

 # --eu       Use eu.api.mega.co.nz servers instead of g.api.mega.co.nz
 ```

-Upload process is slow and inefficient because file is cutted into chunks which are uploaded successffuly.
+Upload process is slow and inefficient because file is cutted into chunks which are uploaded successively.
 It's not advised to use with big files.